Dubz/unifi-utils/README.md

 * RADIUS cert installs, but still marked untrusted.
 If you have a solution to this, please open an issue/PR, or DM me.
 * Protect did not seem to load it back up.
 Might've been situational, or may need a full restart to load it.

-**The script provided is not affiliated with Ubiquiti, or any of its staff.
+**The scripts provided are not affiliated with Ubiquiti, or any of its staff.
 Provided "as-is" without liability.**